leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 You must have a clear product in mind, so you’ll know when you’re done.

-Write down one or two sentences you may use to describe your project to someone else.
+Write down one or two sentences that you may use to describe your project to someone else.
 And about that someone else:

+* * *

 Point 7: Target Person
 ----------------------